ale627/ale627.github.io/_posts/2017-10-11-self-driving.markdown

 		-If beta by design, will regular cars be able to drive even more aggressively?

 - Will self-driving aggression be user-controlled?
 	- If user-controlled, will there be incentives to keep levels low?
-Why wouldn't everyone set the aggression at 10/10?  (related to insurance premiums)
+Wouldn't everyone set the aggression at 10/10?  (related to insurance premiums)

 - Or decided by the car?
 	- If car-controlled, will each car be competing on time or other convenience factors?